Werner Hoyer: Member of the German Bundestag, 1987–2012

-From October 28, 2009 Hoyer was Minister of State at the Foreign Office in the Second Cabinet Merkel under Foreign Minister Guido Westerwelle.
+From 28 October 2009 Hoyer was Minister of State at the Foreign Office in the Second Cabinet Merkel under Foreign Minister Guido Westerwelle.
 During that time, he was Germany’s official in charge of German-French relations.
 He resigned in 2012.

 In August 2011, Hoyer issued a tough statement criticizing plans by Denmark to build new control posts between the two countries, insisting that this unilateral decision to increase customs procedures on the border violated European law.

-President of the European Investment Bank, 2012–present
+President of the European Investment Bank, 2012–2023

 On the basis of a nomination by the German government, Hoyer was appointed as President and Member of the Management Committee of the European Investment Bank in 2012, succeeding Philippe Maystadt.
-His competitors for the post included Magdalena Álvarez, at the time one of the EIB's eight vice-presidents.
+His competitors for the post were Maystadt himself and Magdalena Álvarez, at the time one of the EIB's eight vice-presidents.
 In 2017, Hoyer was re-appointed for a second six-year term.

 In 2012, Hoyer called for a new Marshall Plan – a reference to the US-financed programme that revived European economies after World War II – to be launched to reanimate the Greek economy, involving both private and public investment.
 He said the EIB had the resources to invest in Greek infrastructure and support Greek banks to revive lending to businesses.

 Following his party’s strong performance in the 2017 German elections, Hoyer was cited as a possible candidate to succeed Wolfgang Schäuble and take over as Federal Minister of Finance.

+During his last annual results press conference in 2023, Mr. Hoyer unveiled the new EIB logo.

+On 24 June 2024 the European Public Prosecutor’s Office issued a statement that it had obtained the lifting of immunity for two former EIB employees.
+Various media outlets reported that Werner Hoyer was under investigation for corruption, abuse of influence, and the misappropriation of EU funds.
+Hoyer has described the allegations as absurd and unfounded.